Search this site

-I made Gaya sit in my car, and we made for a far-off ground.
+We went to the dak-bungalow, picked up an axe, and drove to a far-off ground in my car.
 I had a solemn expression on my face, but Gaya was still considering the whole exercise as a joke.
-Yet, he looked neither excited nor joyous - perhaps, he was contemplating the wide social gulf between the two of us.
+He looked neither excited nor happy; perhaps, he was thinking about the wide social gulf that separated us.

 I asked him, "Did you ever think of me, Gaya?
 Be honest."